-A two-stage gear reduction leads to an overall gear ratio of 3.2:1 with minimal loss in efficiency by custom tension, gears, and two Gates Carbon Polychain Belts.
+A two stage gear reduction with a two speed transmission leads to an overall gear ratio of 3.4:1 in high gear, and 6.09:1 in low gear.
+There is minimal loss in efficiency through the use of custom tensioning, gears, and a Gates Carbon Polychain Belt.

-INTRODUCTION
+INTRODUCTION:

-National parks and other pristine areas that are environmentally sensitive are in need of a mode of transport that is quiet, has zero impact on the environment, and can travel long ranges on a single charge while also towing equipment.
+National parks and other pristine areas are environmentally sensitive and are in need of a mode of transport that is quiet, has zero impact on the environment, and can travel long ranges on a single charge while towing equipment.
 The Greenland Ice Cap is such an area; absorbing chemicals in the atmosphere like a sponge.
 National Science and Forestry's Summit Station is performing research on these chemicals that may be measured in only parts per billion.
 Thus, a mode of transport that has zero emissions has been sought after for many years.
 With the recent advancements in battery and motor technology, it is now possible to fill this niche.

-System Overview
+System Overview:

 This electric snowmobile is designed with the intent of competing in the SAE Zero Emissions Snowmobile Challenge.
-The intention is to develop a snowmobile that can be used in areas of remote research testing locations such as Summit Station in Greenland for the National Science Foundation (NSF) research.
+The intention is to develop a snowmobile that can be used of research in remote testing locations, such as in the National Science Foundation (NSF) research at Summit Station in Greenland.
 The Greenland Ice Cap acts like a sponge, absorbing atmospheric chemicals produced naturally, or via anthropogenic activities.
 Many of these chemicals are also photoactive in the lower troposphere and even in the upper layers of the snow.
 Research at Summit Station seeks to understand the processes involved and how they might play into the global cycling of these agents.
 Some of the chemical constituents under study are measured in parts per billion.
 Emissions resulting from the burning of fossil fuels on site can hopelessly skew the research results.
 Due to the sensitive nature of much of the research conducted at Summit Station, NSF seeks to find a "zero-emissions" vehicle for transporting researchers and support staff to and from research sites.